UnePatate5010/Tower-Defense/README.md

   - `structures.ts` : contains all custom data structures (all recursive of course) and their utilitary functions
   - `tower.ts` : all functions related to towers
   - `world.ts` : management of the game board
-- `tst` : contains all test files (please not that some tests in `world.test.ts` dont pass.
+- `/tst` : contains all test files (please not that some tests in `world.test.ts` dont pass.
 Will probably never be fixed).
 - `Makefile` : see below
 - `jest.config.ts` : Jest configuration file (framework used for tests)
 - `package.json` : dependencies files